danielsauter/rapid-android-development/chapter-9--working-with-data.md

  To autocomplete the words that users type, guess a user’s intent, or allow users to pick up where they have left off requires that our apps work with files and databases; there is simply no alternative.
 For example, when we pull up a bookmark, check a score, or restore prior user settings, we read data that we’ve written earlier into a local file or database.
 Data is essential for mobile apps because both time and location are ubiquitous dimensions when we use our Android devices, and it requires additional considerations when we develop, compared to desktop software.
 We expect our mobile apps to also be functional when cellular or Wi-Fi networks are unavailable.
 In such a scenario, apps typically rely on the data that has been saved in prior sessions, which typically get updated when a network becomes available.

- Whether they are stored in tabular files or as object-oriented records, databases generally share one characteristic&—structured data in the form of text and numbers, separated into distinct categories, or fields.
+ Whether they are stored in tabular files or as object-oriented records, databases generally share one characteristic—structured data in the form of text and numbers, separated into distinct categories, or fields.
 The more specific the fields, the better the results and sorts the database can deliver.
 As we know, for example, dumping all of our receipts into one shoebox is not the kind of database structure an accountant or financial advisor would recommend: labeled files and folders are far more efficient and searchable.

  Recommending which type of organization, or data architecture, is the best for a particular task goes beyond the scope of this book.
 It’s the subject of numerous anthologies [(such as *Visualizing Data (Fry, '08)*)][0], which do a great job of breaking down appropriate table relations, data types, and queries.
 We’re going to limit the scope of our exploration to tab- and comma-separated values (`TSV` and `CSV`) because they are easy to use and very common, and we’ll balance it with the more powerful SQLite data management system, providing us with more complex queries and the most widely deployed data management system out there.